Key Takeaways

 Polygon by the Numbers

-- 5.3+ billion total transactions processed
+- 5.3+ billion total transactions processed.

-- 117 million+ unique addresses
+- 117 million+ unique addresses.

-- 1,000 transactions per second today
+- Around 1,000 transactions per second on the PoS chain.

-- $0.001 average transaction cost
+- $0.001 average transaction cost.

-- 99.99% uptime
+- 99.99% uptime.

-- $3B+ stablecoin supply on-chain
+- $3B+ stablecoin supply on-chain.

 How Polygon Actually Works

 Polygon uses Proof of Stake (PoS) to secure its network.
+Here is the simple version:

-- Validators stake POL tokens
+- Validators stake POL tokens.

-- They verify transactions and produce blocks
+- They verify transactions and produce blocks.

-- Honest validators earn rewards
+- Honest validators earn rewards.

-- Bad behavior gets penalized
+- Bad behavior gets penalized.

-Users who don’t want to run validator infrastructure can delegate their POL to validators and still earn staking rewards.
+Users who do not want to run validator infrastructure can delegate their POL to validators and still earn staking rewards.
+Behind the scenes, Polygon uses multiple scaling technologies depending on the chain and use case.

 Polygon’s Main Scaling Technologies